robm26/efficiencydemos/README.md

 A nice feature of calls to DynamoDB is that you can request a summary of the capacity consumed by your call.
 Even if your call is only sending or receiving a small amount of data, it may be consuming a much larger amount of Read Capacity or Write Capacity.

-Capacity is measured in Read Capacity Units and Write Capacity Units (RCUs and WCUs).
+Capacity is measured in Read Units and Write Units (sometimes called RCUs and WCUs).
-Each RCU represents the size of data read, rounded up to the nearest 4 KB unit.
-Each WCU represents the size of data written, rounded up to the nearest 1 KB unit.
+Each read unit represents the size of data read, measured in 4 KB units.
+Each write unit represents the size of data written measured in 1 KB units.
+Your actual consumption is rounded up to the nearest unit.

-Be aware that these capacity units are measured according to how much data DynamoDB reads and writes internally, which may be more than is actually sent or received by the client.

 Data operations to DynamoDB have an optional "Return Consumed Capacity" parameter, where you can specify either TOTAL or INDEXES.
 Specifying INDEXES will provide a total along with a breakdown of capacity consumed by indexes.

 For reads, you will also see two counts returned, the Scanned Count and the Returned Count.
 The Scanned Count is the total number of Items (rows) read by the DynamoDB engine, while the Returned Count is the number returned to the user.

 ## Setup Steps